Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample01_HelloWorld.md

 # Sending and Receiving Messages

 This sample demonstrates how to send and receive messages from a Service Bus queue.
+Once a message is received, you will typically want to settle it.
+Message settlement is covered in detail in the [Settling Messages samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample02_MessageSettlement.md).

 ### Send and receive a message using queues